VerseOne DXP Application Cookies

 JSESSIONID is an Essential Cookie — it is absolutely required for the operation of the solution and for the protection of users' data and security.
 For this reason, it cannot be switched off and users cannot opt out.

 If the option is switched on, VerseOne DXP also uses KMLI, a medium-term non-tracking cookie that is only placed on the user's browser if the user selects the Remember Me login feature.
+The duration of this cookie is configurable, with the default being 2 weeks.

 Finally, solutions hosted within VerseOne's high-availability Managed Cloud Services environment also use a Firewall-generated session management cookie that maintains the user's context across multiple servers: this has the format TS0xxxxxxx.
 Once a user has made a cookie choice, the Firewall may generate a new session management cookie.